Keith2510/s418173_Computational-Evaluation-of-RANS-Models-in-Predicting-Jet-Blast-Effects/README.txt

 # Computational Evaluation of RANS Models in Predicting Jet Blast Effects.

 This repository contains the scripts developed for the thesis "Computational Evaluation of RANS Models in Predicting Jet Blast Effects." by Keith Sequeira (MSc Computational Fluid Dynamics, IRP - 2024).
-The scripts included here are essential for the modeling, analysis and visualization tasks performed in the thesis, focusing on the study of turbulence models in jet blast scenarios.
+The scripts included here are essential for the modelling, analysis and visualization tasks performed in the thesis, focusing on the study of turbulence models in jet blast scenarios.

 ## Repository Structure